 Despite this, Pearce beat Arsenal in his first game in charge and was named Premier League Manager of the Month for January.
 Forest were relegated at the season’s end, but Pearce had stepped back down to the playing ranks by then.

-He had a spell managing Manchester City, then as Fabio Cappello’s assistant for England, where we had the indignity of seeing England’s Psycho manhandled by the aged Italian just because he couldn’t get the Capello Index to load on his Nokia (or something).
+He had a spell managing Manchester City, then as Fabio Cappello’s assistant for England, where we had the indignity of seeing England’s Psycho manhandled by the aged Italian indexer during the 2010 World Cup.

-Pearce returned as Forest boss in the summer of 2014.
+Later, Pearce returned as Forest boss in the summer of 2014.
 Displaying his newfound ability to pick 10 outfield players plus a goalkeeper, he actually won five of his first seven Championship matches – but then it all went wrong.
-Forest would win just three of their next 21 league matches, exit the FA Cup to Rochdale and Pearce was duly sacked by February.
+Forest won just three of their next 21 league matches, exited the FA Cup to Rochdale and Pearce was duly sacked by February.

 Gareth Southgate (Middlesbrough)

-The first captain to life a major trophy with Boro via the League Cup in 2004, Southgate also led the club to the 2006 UEFA Cup Final, all the while doing that weird post-match elbow-spasm celebration that they go wild for in Yorkshire.
+The first captain to lift a major trophy with Boro via the League Cup in 2004, Southgate also led them to the 2006 UEFA Cup Final, all the while doing that weird post-match elbow-spasm celebration that they go wild for in Yorkshire.

 The very season after that UEFA Cup loss to Sevilla, a 35-year-old Southgate was appointed Boro manager to replace Steve McClaren, who was packing his umbrella and heading for the England job.
 Southgate had some good results early on, including a Middlesbrough 8-1 Manchester City victory, which we’re guessing is a scoreline we won’t be seeing anytime soon.